Images

 Driving experience

-One area where the Tayron couldn't be any different from its Tiguan stablemate was in terms of engineering.
+As we'll tell you throughout this review, Volkswagen's tried its hardest to make this Tayron very much a stand-alone product, but one area where this SUV couldn't be any different from its Tiguan stablemate was in terms of engineering.
 The drivetrains, all paired of course to DSG auto transmission, are pretty much exactly as you'll find them in that sister model - and very similar to those in that Volkswagen's Skoda Kodiaq close cousin.
-That means a defiant diesel offering - or if you really want to move on from that, the latest in Plug-in Hybrid tech.
-But like its VW Group stablemates, the Tayron lacks the self-charging full-Hybrid tech that you'd find in this sector with rivals from Kia, Hyundai, Peugeot and Toyota.
+Which means a defiant diesel offering - or if you really want to move on from that, the latest in petrol Plug-in Hybrid tech.
+Unfortunately, like its VW Group segment stablemates, the Tayron lacks the self-charging full-Hybrid technology that you'd find in this sector with rivals from Kia, Hyundai, Lexus and Toyota - and to some extent from Peugeot too.
+Why the Wolfsburg conglomerate has never developed such an engine for mid-sized models in this era is difficult to understand.

 + More